ibm-cloud-docs/cloud-activity-tracker/tutorials/manage_events_cli.md

     For more information on how to provision the {{site.data.keyword.cloudaccesstrailshort}} service, see [Provisioning the {{site.data.keyword.cloudaccesstrailshort}} service](/docs/services/cloud-activity-tracker/how-to/provision.html#provision).

-2. You have installed the {{site.data.keyword.cloudaccesstrailshort}} CF plugin in your local system.
+2. You have installed the {{site.data.keyword.cloudaccesstrailshort}} CLI in your local system.
 This is required for you to be able to use the {{site.data.keyword.cloudaccesstrailshort}} CLI to manage events through the command line.

-    For more information about installing the {{site.data.keyword.cloudaccesstrailshort}} CF plugin, see [Configuring the {{site.data.keyword.cloudaccesstrailshort}} CLI](/docs/services/cloud-activity-tracker/cli/config_at_cli.html#config_at_cli).
+    For more information about installing the {{site.data.keyword.cloudaccesstrailshort}} CLI, see [Configuring the {{site.data.keyword.cloudaccesstrailshort}} CLI](/docs/services/cloud-activity-tracker/how-to/config_cli.html#config_cli).

-3. You have logged in to {{site.data.keyword.Bluemix_notm}} through the command line by using the following command:
+3. You have logged in to {{site.data.keyword.Bluemix_notm}} through the command line.
+For example, to log in to the us-south region, run the command: `bx login -a api.ng.bluemix.net`

-    For more information, see [How do I log in to the {{site.data.keyword.Bluemix_notm}}](/docs/services/cloud-activity-tracker/qa/cli_qa.html#login).

 ## Step 1: Provision the IBM Key Protect service and generate events